Judeorabueze/Local-File-Permissions-in-Windows/README.md

 This task was completed in response to a training ticket assigned during my hands-on Practical Help Desk course with LevelEffect.
 The goal was to remove administrators priviledge of a user by making the user's account a regular one and to also deny the user access to a file (salary.txt) saved in the Windows 11 local Disk (C:).

-## Lessons Learnt
-Through this project, I learned how easily inherited permissions can expose sensitive files if not properly managed.
-I also deepened my understanding of how Deny permissions take precedence.
-This exercise reinforced my understanding of the principle of least privilege and its real-world application.

 ## Ticket
 ![Ticket](https://github.com/Judeorabueze/Local-File-Permissions-in-Windows/blob/main/ticket.PNG)